Preparing for the World Cup: Despite Headwinds, Tenants and Investors Remain Focused on the Kansas City Market

 Kansas City Real Estate Market Poised for Growth Ahead of the 2026 World Cup

-Office Market Recovery
+Office Market Recovery Shows Momentum

-Talent Attraction and Quality of Life
+Lifestyle, Talent Attraction & Quality of Life

 Categories